 This kind of situation — and some of the individual factors surrounding it — can teach us a lot about anxiety and stress.
 Believe it or not, that last-minute work assignment can actually be healthy.
 And yes, it can also be quite unhealthy, depending on some key factors.

-We spoke with Marisa Menchola, PhD, a neuropsychology specialist at Banner – University Medical Center Tucson, about the differences between good stress and bad stress, and how to respond to those stresses when they inevitably come your way.
+We spoke with Marisa Menchola, PhD, a neuropsychology specialist with Banner Brain & Spine, about the differences between good stress and bad stress, and how to respond to those stresses when they inevitably come your way.

 Stress is a natural, adaptive, built-in response that prepares us for action, both physically and mentally, Dr. Menchola said.
 That stress response is there to temporarily increase our energy and focus — so we can tackle whatever challenge is there in front of us.